-Anthony is Sylvia's guardian.
-Anthony is appealing the re-determination made by Social Security Scotland on Sylvia's application for CDP.
-Anthony hires a solicitor to represent Sylvia in the appeal.
+Juri is appealing the re-determination made by Social Security Scotland on his application for PADP.
+Juri hires a solicitor to represent him in the appeal.

-The First-tier Tribunal holds an oral hearing to decide the case.
-At the hearing, Sylvia is represented by the solicitor who speaks on her behalf.
-Her guardian Anthony also attends the hearing.
-Sylvia also brings along her Aunt Julie to be her supporter at the hearing.
-Neither Julie not Anthony can speak on Sylvia's behalf.
+The First-tier Tribunal holds an oral hearing to decide the appeal.
+At the hearing, Juri is represented by the solicitor who speaks on his behalf.
+Juri also brings along his niece Hanna to be his supporter at the hearing.